-Focusing on the process of recovery from an eating disorder can feel less overwhelming than focusing on the end result, which may feel far away and unattainable.
-Many people who have recovered from eating disorders have identified the following themes which have helped them through their journey of recovery:
+Focusing on the process of recovery may be a helpful technique to employ, since the end goal of recovery can often seem stressful or unattainable.
+Many people who have recovered from eating disorders have identified the following themes, which have helped them manage and learn from the recovery process:

-- Support – feeling supported by those around you will help your treatment and recovery.
-A circle of support will also decrease the isolation often experienced by people with eating disorders.
+- Support – Feeling supported by those around you will help your treatment and recovery.
+A circle of support will also decrease the isolation often experienced by people with eating disorders

-- Hope and motivation – having a strong sense of hope coupled with the motivation to change eating disorder behaviours is the foundation of recovery.
+- Hope and motivation – Having a strong sense of hope coupled with the motivation to change eating disorder behaviours is the foundation of recovery

-- Understanding and expressing your emotions – it is normal for a person with an eating disorder to feel a range of emotions and it is helpful to acknowledge and express feelings.
+- Understanding and expressing your emotions – It is normal for a person with an eating disorder to feel a range of emotions and it is helpful to acknowledge and express feelings

-- Acknowledging set-backs – with the focus on recovery, even taking a step backwards can still be making progress.
+- Acknowledging set-backs – With the focus on recovery, even taking a step backwards can still be making progress

-- Coping strategies – developing a list of coping strategies that calm you down and help you regulate your emotions can help you during stressful or triggering situations.
+- Coping strategies – Developing a list of coping strategies that calm you down and help you regulate your emotions can help you during stressful or triggering situations